appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ### Claim Agent Adds Telephone Number (TN) Assignment

-The SE contacts the Telephone Number Claim Agent (TNCA) to request the assignment of one or more telephone numbers (TNs).
-The TNCA verifies the SE’s identity using the KYC SD-JWT in the x-vesper-kyc header to retrieve the SE’s entity_id.
-After validation, the TNCA assigns a telephone number to the SE and updates the Claim Graph.
+The SE contacts the Right To Use Claim Agent (RTUCA) to request the assignment of one or more telephone numbers (TNs).
+The RTUCA verifies the SE’s identity using the KYC SD-JWT in the x-vesper-kyc header to retrieve the SE’s entity_id.
+After validation, the RTUCA assigns a telephone number to the SE and updates the Claim Graph.

 Claim Graph Structure (Adding TN Assignment):